 If you are feeling sick, please DO NOT COME TO CLASS.
 I will be more than happy to make accommodations for anyone who cannot come to class - please email me.
-I ask that you all be patient as we collectively chart a reasonable and compassionate way forward.
-Right now I am not planning on recording classes or doing Hy-Flex, as our class is discussion-based.
-Powerpoints of pdfs will be provided prior to exams.
+Pdfs of Powerpoints will be provided prior to exams.
 Students are permitted to share notes with each other about the lectures, but posting any class Powerpoints or notes on publicly-accessible websites is NOT permitted.
 Course materials are my own intellectual property and cannot be distributed to the general public.
 Doing so will result in removal from the course.